Module: gears.timer

 timeout number Timeout in seconds (e.g. 1.5).
 Not applicable

-autostart Optional boolean Automatically start the timer. false
+autostart Optional boolean Immediately start the timer countdown. false

-call_now Optional boolean Call the callback at timer creation. false
+call_now Optional boolean Immediately call the callback function. false

 callback Optional function Callback function to connect to the "timeout" signal.
 Undefined